DevOpsPlayground/zero-trust-kyverno/README.md

+# Devops Playground

+## Using Kyverno to Enforce Policies in an E-commerce Azure Kubernetes Workload - A Zero Trust Approach

-# How to Learn Kyverno Policy Definition
+Getting started with Kyverno Policy Definition

 Kyverno is a Kubernetes-native policy engine that allows you to define, validate, and enforce policies for Kubernetes clusters.
 Here's a step-by-step guide to learning how to define Kyverno policies: